maple24/vite-vue3-scaffold/README.md

 - [DaisyUI](https://daisyui.com/)

 ## Usage
+- Theme(DaisyUI)
+Add data-theme="cupcake" in HTML tag ,where data-theme is defined in tailwind.config.ts.
 - Dark mode (vueuse + tailwindcss)
 Uses Tailwind CSS favored dark mode which enables dark mode when class dark is applied to the html tag.
 Specify your dark mode style to each element by using 'class="dark:bg-black"'